+- To put oil in the bearing:

 - Close the oil outlet with the plug (3).

 - Remove the oil inlet cap (1).

 - Fill with the specified oil up to the level indicated in the oil sight glass.

-- 1. All threaded holes that are not used must be closed with plugs and no connections can present leak. - The oil level is reached when the lubricant can be seen approximately in the middle of the sight glass. - 3.
+- 1. All threaded holes that are not used must be closed with plugs and no connections can present leak. - 2.
+The oil level is reached when the lubricant can be seen approximately in the middle of the sight glass. - 3.
 The use of a larger amount of oil will not damage the bearing, still it can cause leaks through the shaft seals. - 4.
 Do not use or mix hydraulic oil with the lubricant oil of the bearings.

-17.11.2.2 Oil Type
+17.14.2.2 Oil Type